brandonkargus/Snake/README.md

 Simple retro game influenced by cellphone games of the late '90s, with some added features.

-*heavily influenced by the YouTube tutorial by "Bro Code" (https://www.youtube.com/watch?v=bI6e6qjJ8JQ)
+*heavily influenced by this YouTube tutorial by "Bro Code" (https://www.youtube.com/watch?v=bI6e6qjJ8JQ)

 ## Requirements